 - Use flour tortillas to make sure they don’t get soggy if you make them ahead.

-- Drain the sausage mixture well once everything is cooked and combined to avoid excess liquid.
+- Drain the sausage and egg mixture well once everything is cooked and combined to avoid excess liquid.

 - Fast and Easy Weeknight Chicken Enchiladas